 SimpliSafe’s unique branding is also highly customizable.
 You can customize or upgrade your system as you see fit, adding or removing features and services that extend system functionality.
 Packages start at just $229 and range upwards to $499, making it an accessible and flexible choice for American homeowners.

-- Can be controlled via Alexa
+- It can be controlled via Alexa

 - 24-hour battery backup